-- 1. CONTRACT, COST PLUS CONTRACTS In cost plus contracts the contractor agrees to furnish to the client services and material at actual cost, plus an agreed upon fee for these services.
-This type of contract is employed most often when the scope of services to be provided is not well defined. - a.
-CONTRACT, COST PLUS CONTRACTS, COST PLUS PERCENTAGE BURDEN AND FEE the client will pay all costs as defined in the terms of the contract, plus "burden and fee" at a specified percent of the labor costs which the client is paying for directly.
-This type of contract generally is used for engineering services.
-In contracts with some governmental agencies, burden items are included in indirect cost. - b.
-CONTRACT, COST PLUS CONTRACTS, COST PLUS FIXED FEE the client pays costs as defined in the contract document.
+1. CONTRACT, COST PLUS CONTRACTS - In cost plus contracts the contractor agrees to furnish to the client services and material at actual cost, plus an agreed upon fee for these services.
+This type of contract is employed most often when the scope of services to be provided is not well defined.

+b.
+CONTRACT, COST PLUS CONTRACTS, COST PLUS FIXED FEE - the client pays costs as defined in the contract document.
 Burden on reimbursable technical labor cost is considered in this case as part of cost.
-In addition to the costs and burden, the client also pays a fixed amount as the contractor's "fee". - c.
-CONTRACT, COST PLUS CONTRACTS, COST PLUS FIXED SUM the client will pay costs defined by contract plus a fixed sum which will cover "non-reimbursable" costs and provide for a fee.
-This type of contract is used in lieu of a cost plus fixed fee contract where the client wishes to have the contractor assume some of the risk for items which would be reimbursable under a cost plus fixed fee type of contract. - d.
-CONTRACT, COST PLUS CONTRACTS, COST PLUS PERCENTAGE FEE the client pays all costs, plus a percentage for the use of the contractor's organization. - 2.
-CONTRACT, FIXED PRICE CONTRACTS Fixed price types of contract are ones wherein a contractor agrees to furnish services and material at a specified price, possibly with a mutually agreed upon escalation clause.
-This type of contract is most often employed when the scope of services to be provided is well defined. - a.
-CONTRACT, FIXED PRICE CONTRACTS, LUMP SUM contractor agrees to perform all services as specified by the contract for a fixed amount.
-A variation of this type may include a turn-key arrangement where the contractor guarantees quality, quantity and yield on a process plant or other installation. - b.
-CONTRACT, FIXED PRICE CONTRACTS, UNIT PRICE contractor will be paid at an agreed upon unit rate for services performed.
+In addition to the costs and burden, the client also pays a fixed amount as the contractor's "fee".

+c.
+CONTRACT, COST PLUS CONTRACTS, COST PLUS FIXED SUM - the client will pay costs defined by contract plus a fixed sum which will cover "non-reimbursable" costs and provide for a fee.
+This type of contract is used in lieu of a cost plus fixed fee contract where the client wishes to have the contractor assume some of the risk for items which would be reimbursable under a cost plus fixed fee type of contract.

+d.
+CONTRACT, COST PLUS CONTRACTS, COST PLUS PERCENTAGE FEE - the client pays all costs, plus a percentage for the use of the contractor's organization.

+2. CONTRACT, FIXED PRICE CONTRACTS - Fixed price types of contract are ones wherein a contractor agrees to furnish services and material at a specified price, possibly with a mutually agreed upon escalation clause.
+This type of contract is most often employed when the scope of services to be provided is well defined.

+a.
+CONTRACT, FIXED PRICE CONTRACTS, LUMP SUM - contractor agrees to perform all services as specified by the contract for a fixed amount.
+A variation of this type may include a turn-key arrangement where the contractor guarantees quality, quantity and yield on a process plant or other installation.

+b.
+CONTRACT, FIXED PRICE CONTRACTS, UNIT PRICE - contractor will be paid at an agreed upon unit rate for services performed.
 For example, technical work-hours will be paid for at the unit price agreed upon.
-Often field work is assigned to a subcontractor by the prime contractor on a unit price basis. - c.
-CONTRACT, FIXED PRICE CONTRACTS, GUARANTEED MAXIMUM (TARGET PRICE) a contractor agrees to perform all services as defined in the contract document guaranteeing that the total cost to the client will not exceed a stipulated maximum figure.
-Quite often, these types of contracts will contain special share-of-the-saving arrangements to provide incentive to the contractor to minimize costs below the stipulated maximum. - d.
-CONTRACT, FIXED PRICE CONTRACTS, BONUS-PENALTY a special contractual arrangement usually between a client and a contractor wherein the contractor is guaranteed a bonus, usually a fixed sum of money, for each day the project is completed ahead of a specified schedule and/or below a specified cost, and agrees to pay a similar penalty for each day of completion after the schedule date or over a specified cost up to a specified maximum either way.
+Often field work is assigned to a subcontractor by the prime contractor on a unit price basis.

+c.
+CONTRACT, FIXED PRICE CONTRACTS, GUARANTEED MAXIMUM (TARGET PRICE) - a contractor agrees to perform all services as defined in the contract document guaranteeing that the total cost to the client will not exceed a stipulated maximum figure.
+Quite often, these types of contracts will contain special share-of-the-saving arrangements to provide incentive to the contractor to minimize costs below the stipulated maximum.

+d.
+CONTRACT, FIXED PRICE CONTRACTS, BONUS-PENALTY - a special contractual arrangement usually between a client and a contractor wherein the contractor is guaranteed a bonus, usually a fixed sum of money, for each day the project is completed ahead of a specified schedule and/or below a specified cost, and agrees to pay a similar penalty for each day of completion after the schedule date or over a specified cost up to a specified maximum either way.
 The penalty situation is sometimes referred to as liquidated damages.
 (November 1990)